Why it's important:

-- The vision of the group is to collaboratively advance efforts to plan, protect, restore, and maintain ecosystem resiliency, biodiversity and connectivity throughout the greater Twin Cities metro region to enhance the well-being of all people and the changing natural environment.
+To facilitate collaborative and advance individual efforts to plan, protect, restore and maintain ecosystem resiliency, biodiversity and connectivity throughout the greater Twin Cities metro region for the wellbeing of all people and the changing natural environment.

-- If you are a natural resource professional or public official that cares and thinks about enhancing nature close to home, you can reach out to DNR Regional Planner Gina Bonsignore.
-Together, you and Gina can discuss ways that you can plug-in, depending on your interest level and areas of expertise or passion.
+If you are a natural resource professional or public official that cares and thinks about enhancing nature close to home, you can reach out to DNR Regional Planner Amanda Dirnberger.
+Together, you and Amanda can discuss ways that you can plug-in, depending on your interest level and areas of expertise or passion.

 |Develop information platforms for natural resource stewardship professionals, decision-makers, landowners, and the public.||Develop and begin implementing a communications plan.|

 |Utilize new technology, data, and analytical tools to update information critical for planning, communicating, protecting, and improving healthy natural resource systems.||Support upgrades to the Minnesota Land Cover Classification System and mapping.|